 The guy even taught her how to count to 10 in Swahili.
-She really loved the session and I thought it was such a nice way to experience some of the culture with a local without having to go far.
+She really loved the session and I thought it was such a nice way to experience.
+She dipped into the culture with a local without having to go far.

 The water in Tanzania is like a bath, it is so warm, no wonder they were nearly asleep.
 The catamaran trip lasted around 40 minutes and we got to see a bit of the SE coastline.
 It was such a lovely afternoon activity.